huynhthaihoa/state-estimation-simulations/README.md

 #### Purpose

 Integrates the same noisy gyro + body-velocity stream two ways: attitude kept as a **flat Euler-angle vector** (`euler += omega*dt`) vs. attitude kept on **$SO(3)$ and updated via the exponential map** - to isolate the error the flat vector-space approximation introduces on its own.
-Ground truth is the exp-map integration of the noise-free rates.
+Each method is scored against its own noise-free ground truth (the noise-free rates integrated with that method's own update rule), not a shared exp-map one.
 Plots rotation and position error (log scale) over time.

 #### Scripts